CurveOfGrowth#

 Calculate the radius at a given encircled energy using a cubic interpolator based on the profile data.

-method before calling this method to normalize the profile to be 1 at the largest inputradii
+normalizemethod before calling this method to normalize the profile to be 1 at the largest inputradii.This interpolator returns values only for regions where the curve-of-growth profile is monotonically increasing.

 - normalize(method='max')#